Joan Bertran-San-Millán

 I completed my PhD in the Pure and Applied Logic programme of the University of Barcelona, under the supervision of Calixto Badesa and José Martínez.
 My dissertation develops a heterodox reconstruction of Frege’s early logic and argues against its usual interpretation as a second-order logic.

-My research is focused on the history of early mathematical logic.
-I am currently working on a historical and philosophical analysis of the formalisation of logic in the late nineteenth century.
-In particular, my current research focuses upon the relationship between Russell’s and Hilbert’s developments in mathematical logic.
-I have also worked on Frege’s early logic, specially on his early endorsement of logicism, and the relationship between Frege and Schröder’s conceptions of logic; and on Peano’s logic, and his axiomatisations of arithmetic and elementary geometry.
+My research focuses on the history of early mathematical logic.
+I am currently engaged in a historical and philosophical analysis of the formalisation of logic in the late 19th and early 20th centuries.
+In particular, my current research examines the relationship between the developments of Russell and Hilbert in mathematical logic.
+I have also worked on Frege’s early logic, specifically his initial endorsement of logicism, as well as the relationship between Frege and Schröder’s conceptions of logic.
+Additionally, I have explored Peano’s logic and his axiomatizations of arithmetic and elementary geometry.

-I am also interested in the history and philosophy of mathematics, theories of truth and the history of philosophy.
+I am also interested in the history and philosophy of mathematics, feminist epistemology, theories of truth and the history of philosophy.

 My CV.